Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Gimbal360

-Given an unposed, narrow field-of-view (NFoV) perspective image $I_p \in \mathbb{R}^{H_p \times W_p \times 3}$, our goal is to synthesize a structurally coherent $360^\circ$ Equirectangular Projection (ERP) panorama $I_e \in \mathbb{R}^{H_e \times W_e \times 3}$.
+Given an unposed, narrow field-of-view (NFoV) perspective image $I_p \in \mathbb{R}^{H_p \times W_p \times 3}$, our goal is to synthesize a structurally coherent $360^\circ$ ERP panorama $I_e \in \mathbb{R}^{H_e \times W_e \times 3}$.
 This task is fundamentally ill-posed: projecting an unposed $I_p$ onto the spherical $S^2$ manifold induces severe non-linear distortions that violate the Euclidean ($\mathbb{R}^2$) structural priors of pre-trained diffusion models.
-To explicitly bridge this geometric domain gap, we propose \textbf{Gimbal360}.
-Instead of forcing the network to implicitly resolve arbitrary projective mappings, we introduce a Canonical Viewing Space, which is a strictly gravity-aligned spherical coordinate system supported by our newly curated, rigorously canonicalized \textbf{Horizon360} dataset.
+To bridge planar diffusion priors and spherical panoramas, we propose Gimbal360.
+Instead of forcing the network to implicitly resolve arbitrary projective mappings, we introduce a Canonical Viewing Space, a gravity-aligned spherical coordinate system supported by our newly curated Horizon360 dataset, and resolve the domain gaps through two mechanisms.
+A Differentiable Projective Canonicalization (DPC) module recovers the spherical placement of the input and anchors its features into the canonical space through a rigid bottleneck, and a Topologically Equivariant Generation (TEG) scheme preserves the periodic boundary of the panorama during diffusion.
+Fig.~\ref{fig:framework} provides an overview.

-As illustrated in~\cref{fig:framework}, our Gimbal360 framework achieves canonicalized and seamless omnidirectional completion through two core mechanisms.
-First, a Differentiable Auto-Leveling module acts as an internal geometric regularizer, autonomously warping the uncalibrated input features into the Canonical Viewing Space via a mathematically constrained 3-Degree-of-Freedom (3-DOF) proxy transformation.
-Second, to prevent standard diffusion architectures from severing the continuous $S^1$ periodic boundary of the panorama, we enforce a Topologically Equivariant generative process.
-By integrating circular latent encoding and a Siamese shift-equivariance objective, Gimbal360 explicitly preserves the manifold's continuity, rigorously enforcing a seamless, artifact-free omnidirectional output.